Why Are Owners And Businesses Required To Keep Us Safe?

 - Inadequate fencing surrounding the premises, usually with gaps or broken fences not being fixed

 - Inadequate locks on doors and windows

 - A lack of off-duty police officers for security

 - A lack of a gate surrounding the premises controlling unwanted visitors from entering

-For most of us, this list and others make perfect sense.
+For most of us, this list make perfect sense.
 We want our home to be safe and do whatever is necessary to protect our family.
-We expect the same if others are inviting us to buy their goods or live in their apartments.
-Most facilities we see where serious injuries or death occur because of crime do not have any safety features.
+We expect the same if others are inviting us to buy their goods/services or live in their apartments.
+Most facilities we see where serious injuries or death occur because of crime, they do not have adequate safety features.

 What Is The Law On Inadequate Security Claims?

-While these cases are each very unique, there are a few factors that generally apply to all of them.
+While each case is very unique, there are a few factors that generally apply to all of them.